IowaDave/ATmega328-Deep-Sleep-Solved/README.md

 Microchip puts a default value into OSCCAL by which it aims to place the oscillator's frequency somewhere between 7.2 MHz and 8.8 MHz.
 Thankfully, we can fine-tune it rather precisely if we wish.
 See discussion on pages 43, 46 and Figures 31-368 through 31-370 on pages 520-521 in the datasheet.

 I found an oscilloscope very helpful for measuring the frequency of the system clock.
-Writing logic level "0" to the CKOUT bit in the low fuse byte directs the clock's square wave onto the CLKO pin, which is pin 14 on the DIP28 package of a '328.
-Restore the CKOUT bit to "1" to regain use of the xx pin for I/O purposes.
+Writing logic level "0" to the CKOUT bit in the low fuse byte directs the clock's square wave onto the CLKO pin, which is pin PB0 (#14 on the DIP28 package of a '328).
+Restore the CKOUT bit to "1" to regain use of the pin for I/O purposes.

 ### Select the crystal source for Timer 2